rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 Since RFC 2071 was accepted, the initial implementation of `existential type` [has already been completed](https://github.com/rust-lang/rust/pull/52024).
-This RFC would simply replace the syntax of `existential type`, from:
+This RFC would replace the syntax of `existential type`, from:

 ```rust
 existential type Foo: Bar;